Explanation of Course Numbers

 Writing grant proposals to fund clinical research, with an emphasis on translational research proposals; persuasive communication, conceptually-based hypotheses, and research methods and the grant application process.

 CTS 6266.
 Grant Writing for the Individual Investigator.
 3 Credits.

 The complete process of research grant proposal development; organizing collaborators, mentors and advisory committees, and negotiating those relationships.
-Recommended background: Early independent investigator (MD/DO, EdD, PhD, or other terminal degree) prepared to develop a grant for submission.
+Designed for early independent investigators (MD/DO, EdD, PhD, or other terminal degree) who are prepared to develop a grant for submission.